khang-nd/thunhap.online/content/en/product/instatus.md

 ## Revenue model

 Instatus generates revenue by charging individuals and businesses a recurring fee for using the service, with many different [subscription plans](https://instatus.com/pricing) suitable for the needs of each customer.
-The prices range from :price{v=20} to :price{v=300}.
+The prices range from :price{v=20} to :price{v=300} per month.

 With this model, the product currently generates revenue of about :price{:v=revenue}/month, according to the [author's sharing](https://twitter.com/alisalahio/status/1734537107245285554).